Principal's Development CourseTDSB Logo

 • Equity, Anti-Oppression and School Improvement – Application

-• Interrogating SIP Goals & School Learning Plan from and Anti-oppressive Space
+• Interrogating SIP Goals & School Learning Plan from an Anti-Oppressive Space

 • Positive School Culture and Leadership - Moving Forward